ibm-cloud-docs/assistant/actions.md

 - **Free text**: Users can write any response in text.

-  Used for ordinary text responses, for example, to capture special instructions or requests that a customer wants to pass along.
+  Used for ordinary text responses, such as capturing special instructions or requests that a customer wants to pass along.

 - **Number**: Collects a single numeric value.